jayankaghosh/ajaxer/README.md

             }
        });

 and that's it.
 Now when the `loginform` is submitted, it will be submitted through ajax and the data returned by the server will be sent to the callback function!
+Ajaxer can be used to upload files as well.

 You can also tell Ajaxer to convert all of the forms in your page by using the `convertAll` method